Cool off with a refreshing glass of Blueberry Granita, an iconic Sicilian treat!

-An endless variety of flavors!
+An endless variety of granita flavors!

-Originating from Sicily, granita (or Italian ice as some refer to it) is the refreshing treat enjoyed in a café with a brioche and, if you choose to indulge, covered with whipped cream!
-I ate so many granitas this summer in Sicily, sometimes even twice a day.
 Most are familiar with traditional lemon flavored granita but since travelling to Sicily I’ve discovered so many wonderful new flavors.
 Each time we asked for the list of flavors available at a café, I marveled at the choices.
 Here are the ones I recall: lemon; peach; strawberry; mulberry; pistachio; almond; coffee and even ricotta!
-I sampled the ricotta granita and it was definitely my least favorite.
-Can you imagine the taste of ricotta, only it’s icy textured?
-Not a winning combination, in my opinion.

-Unlike sorbet which has a smooth consistency, granita has a grainier, icy texture.
+Unlike sorbet which has a smooth consistency, granita has a slushy, icy texture.
 You will notice this in the photo below.
 However, the consistency of granita varies in different parts of Sicily.
 There is somewhat of a rivalry as to which area has the best granita.
 My vote goes to the province of Messina!

 My husband tasted blueberry granita for the first time two years ago in Sicily but was disappointed when it wasn’t available again this year.
 Apparently, blueberries were out of season.
 Therefore, when I recently purchased this lovely basket of blueberries from Lac-St-Jean, I knew I had to recreate blueberry granita.